 For a full comparison of the Best Forex Social Trading Platform see our complete review.

 Yes, your funds are safe with eToro.
-Client’s money is kept in segregated accounts separate from the company’s money in top-tier banks.
+The client’s money is kept in segregated accounts separate from the company’s money in top-tier banks.
 The regulatory framework also protects retail investors via FCA’s FSCS that overs coverage up to GBP 85,000 respectively EUR 20,000 from the CySEC’s ICS.
-Additional money protection features include a Two Factor Authentication (“2FA”) option, SSL encryption, and $1 million free investment insurance policy.
+Additional money protection features include a Two Factor Authentication (“2FA”) option, SSL encryption, and a $1 million free investment insurance policy.

 For a complete review of eToro’s pros and cons please see eToro Review 2021.

 Plus500 is a well-respected CFD provider listed on the London Stock Exchange (LSE) and regulated by global regulatory bodies.
-The broker also offers a good selection of CFD instruments (+2,000 CFDs), 70 currency pairs, average EUR/USD spread of 0.8 pips, and so much more.
+The broker also offers a good selection of CFD instruments (+2,000 CFDs), 70 currency pairs, an average EUR/USD spread of 0.8 pips, and so much more.

 All in all, when it comes to CFD trading, Plus500 turns out to be the better choice for retail clients, as it offers more competitive spreads, more tools to manage risk, more reliable customer support service and charges no fees on deposits and withdrawals.